liuchunchi/draft-liu-acme-rats/draft-ietf-acme-rats.md

 In order for the client to communicate in the newOrder request what types of attestation it is capable of producing, and for the server to indicate in the newOrder response what properties it requires attestation of, this specification creates a new IANA registry called "ACME Attest Properties Hint Registry.
 The hint is used as the value of the "remote-attestation" identifier type, as described in {#new-order-req} and {#new-order-resp}.
 In order to preserve vendor flexibility, the initial values in the ACME Attest Properties Hint Registry are intended to be generic in nature, and decoupled from the RATS conceptual message type (evidence, endorsement, or attestation result) or attestation data format (EAT (cite), WebAuthn (cite), TPM attest_certify (cite), PKIXKeyAttestation (cite), or device-proprietary).
 This model expects CAs to publish documentation about what specific data formats they support, and for vendors to perform interoperability testing with CAs to ensure compatibility.
 Ultimately, the CA's certificate policies will be the authority on what evidence or attestation results it will accept.

-The ACME Attest Claims Hint Registry is intended to help clients to collect evidence or attestation results that are most likely to be acceptable to the server, but are not a guaranteed replacement for performing interoperability testing between a given attesting device and a given CA. Similarly, an ACME attestation hint may not map one-to-one with attestation functionality exposed by the underlying attesting device, so ACME clients might need to act as intermediaries mapping ACME hints to vendor-specific functionality on a per-hardware-vendor basis.
+The ACME Attest Claims Hint Registry is intended to help clients to collect evidence or attestation results that are most likely to be acceptable to the server, but are not a guaranteed replacement for performing interoperability testing between a given attesting device and a given CA. Similarly, an ACME attestation hint may not map one-to-one with attestation functionality exposed by the underlying attesting device, so Clients might need to act as intermediaries mapping ACME hints to vendor-specific functionality on a per-hardware-vendor basis.

 See {{iana-propshints}} for the initial contents of this new registry.